-- Political party preference is required in most States to participate in partisan primary elections - If the applicant does not want to register with a party, write "no party" or leave the box blank.
-Do not write in theword "independent" if they mean "no party," because this might be confused with the name of a political party in their State.
+Political party preference is required in most states to participate in partisan primary elections.
+If the applicant does not want to register with a party, write "no party" or leave the box blank.
+Do not write in the word "independent" if they mean "no party", because this might be confused with the name of a political party in their state.

-A few States ask race or ethnicgroupinformation in order to administer theFederalVotingRights Act.
-If so, put the choice that best describes the applicant from the list to the right.
-To find out if a State asks for this information, see item 8 intheinstructionsforthe specific State.
+A few States ask race or ethnic group information in order to administer the Federal Voting Rights Act.
+If so, put the choice that best describes the applicant from the list below.
+To find out if a state asks for this information, see item 8 in the instructions for the specific state.